koto-moya/MNIST/notes.md

 We will be using the Cross entropy loss function for multi-class classification

 - First I will implement the binary formulation, then try the multi-class
-- trying it on the Bianary classifier
+- trying it on the Binary classifier
 - Implemented BCELoss from scratch but ran into numerical instability with torch.log()
     - Get nan values often which screws things up
     - This was from $log(0) = \infty$